raphael-coeffic/Dishaster/Market_Research.md

 Time-limited leaderboards and global rankings encourage **friendly competition**.
 Event-specific clips and achievements are **highly shareable**, boosting organic visibility and community involvement across social platforms.

+## 8. The Meta-Game

+The meta-game explains how Dishaster keeps players engaged beyond the main serving loop.
+It focuses on **progression, customization, and humor-driven replayability** to create lasting motivation.

+The core system, called **“The Hall of Shame”**, acts as a persistent hub where players spend their earned Tips to upgrade skills, decorate their dorm, and view their funniest failures.
+Every shift contributes to long-term growth — even failed ones.

+**Key Points:**
+- **Progression:** Permanent upgrades (speed, endurance, charisma) that carry across all sessions.
+- **Customization:** Unlockable outfits, trays, and dorm decorations to express player identity.
+- **Humorous Memory System:** A “Failure Gallery” turns being fired into a collectible moment, reinforcing the game’s comedic tone.

+This meta-layer transforms short chaotic sessions into continuous progress, giving players clear goals, emotional attachment, and a reason to keep coming back.